 Wearing proper shoes with running, jumping and sports related activities is a must.
 Generally speaking, the high arched foot performs better with a more flexible or free type running shoe.
 Custom orthotics (shoe insoles) may also be recommended to get you off the outside of your heel and increase efficient shock absorbtion of your foot and ankle.

 Activity modification during the painful stage is essential.
 Cross training methods such as cycling, swimming and eliptical use will allow you to stay active while eliminating excessive impact activities that are contributing to your ongoing foot, ankle and achilles pain.
 Once the pain stabilizes you’ll be instructed in a comprehensive program to safely return you to full activity levels including distance running, jogging and sports activities.

-If your high arched, stiff feet are causing you pain and restricting your sports and exercise activities the doctors at Imua can help.
+If your high arched, stiff feet are causing you pain and restricting your sports and exercise activities the P.T.'s at MCOPT can help.
 “You can get better and stay better.”